Compile-Time Polymorphism vs. Runtime Polymorphism

 int read() { return read_adc_hw(); }

-The difference is immediate: at poll<ADCSensor>, the template version can inline read(), eliminating the indirect call.
-The runtime polymorphism version, however, retains the vtable, indirect jump, and the object's vptr in the binary.
+The difference is immediate: the template version allows read() to be inlined at poll<ADCSensor>, eliminating the indirect call; the runtime polymorphism version retains the vtable/indirect jump and the object's vptr in the binary.

-Performance and Space (Two Resources Embedded Systems Care About)
+Performance and Space (Two Major Resources in Embedded Systems)

 Execution Speed

-Compile-time polymorphism wins with "zero-overhead abstraction"—hot paths in embedded systems (such as driver calls inside an ISR, or real-time paths) are perfect candidates for templates, enabling inlining and optimization.
-Runtime polymorphism adds an extra memory read (fetching the vptr to access the vtable) and an indirect jump on every call.
-Since the jump target is unfriendly to branch prediction, the resulting latency is not negligible in real-time scenarios.
+Compile-time polymorphism excels at "zero-overhead abstraction"—hot spots in electronic systems (such as driver calls in an ISR or real-time paths) are excellent candidates for templates to facilitate inlining and optimization.
+Runtime polymorphism incurs an extra memory read (reading the vptr pointing to the vtable) and an indirect jump on every call.
+Furthermore, such jump targets are unfriendly to branch prediction, and the resulting latency is significant in real-time scenarios.

 RAM and Flash

-Runtime polymorphism: Each object typically carries a pointer to the vtable (vptr), consuming RAM (usually one pointer in size).
-The vtable itself resides in read-only memory (Flash), but the vptr in each object consumes noticeable RAM, especially when there are many objects.
-On the other hand, runtime polymorphism allows multiple objects to share function implementations through a single vtable, keeping Flash usage low (only one copy of each function body is generated).
+Runtime polymorphism: Each object typically carries a pointer to the vtable (vptr), which consumes the object's RAM (usually the size of one pointer).
+The vtable itself resides in read-only memory (Flash), but the object's vptr consumes considerable RAM, especially when there are many objects.
+On the other hand, runtime polymorphism allows multiple objects to share function implementations via a single vtable, resulting in smaller Flash usage (only one copy of the function body is generated).

-Compile-time polymorphism: Template instantiation generates code (function/class instances) for each distinct template parameter, which can lead to binary growth (code bloat)—increasing Flash usage.
-However, the objects themselves do not need a vptr (saving RAM).
-On embedded devices where Flash is plentiful but RAM is tight, this is often a worthwhile trade: exchanging runtime overhead and RAM usage for increased Flash consumption.
+Compile-time polymorphism: Template instantiation generates code (function/class instances) for each distinct template argument, which can lead to binary growth (code bloat), increasing Flash usage.
+However, the objects themselves do not need to retain a vptr (saving RAM).
+On embedded devices where Flash space is sufficient but RAM is constrained, this is often a worthwhile trade: trading runtime overhead and RAM usage for increased Flash consumption.

 Startup Time and Predictability

-Static initialization from template instantiation can be very explicit, with no hidden dynamic construction pitfalls (unless complex global objects are used).
-The vtable mechanism may indirectly depend on static construction or dynamic initialization order (especially when combined with non-constexpr static objects), complicating the startup process.
-In systems that require highly predictable startup behavior, compile-time polymorphism is easier to reason about and verify.
+Static initialization resulting from template instantiation can be very explicit, without the risks of dynamic construction (unless complex global objects are used).
+The vtable mechanism may indirectly rely on static construction/dynamic initialization order (especially when combined with non-constexpr static objects), complicating the startup process.
+In systems requiring highly predictable startup behavior, compile-time polymorphism is easier to reason about and verify.

 CRTP (A Form of Static Polymorphism)

-CRTP enforces interface checks on concrete implementations at compile time, and allows code reuse in the base class by calling into derived class implementations:
+CRTP enforces the interface of concrete implementations at compile time and allows the base class to reuse code while calling the derived class's implementation:

 template<typename Derived>